Dental Checkups and Teeth Cleanings – New Britain, CT

 What Does the Dentist Look For?

 During the exam, Dr. Moe Beydoun will confirm all teeth that have erupted as well as your child’s bite.
 He’ll also be on the lookout for any decay or problems with the jaw, gums and oral tissues.
 If any issues are present, he’ll promptly remove them and assess the need for additional treatments, such as fluoride application.
 During the exam, he’ll also be looking for signs of poor oral habits, including thumb-sucking or tongue-thrusting.
-Our in-house orthodontist Dr. Meghan Alexander can also confirm if your child’s teeth are erupting correctly and provide recommendation for orthodontic intervention if necessary.
+Our in-house orthodontist Dr. Meghan Alexander can also confirm if your child’s teeth are erupting correctly and provide recommendations for orthodontic intervention if necessary.

 X-rays are not typically done for very young patients.
 However, once all of your child’s teeth have fully erupted, we’ll begin performing X-rays in order to capture a clearer picture of their oral health.